neelmewada/Utility-AI-for-Video-Games/README.md

 Downloadable demo available for macOS: [Download macOS Demo](https://github.com/neelmewada/Utility-AI-for-video-games/releases)

-Link to a commercial iOS game that me and my business partner worked, that implemented the Utility AI system: [Refill.io on App Store](https://apps.apple.com/us/app/refill-io/id1447779661)
+Link to a commercial iOS game that me and my business partner worked on, that implemented the Utility AI system: [Refill.io on App Store](https://apps.apple.com/us/app/refill-io/id1447779661)

+If you want to take a look at all the C# scripts, then they are at the location ```Assets/Scripts/``` in this GitHub repository.

 ### Screenshot